-Where to find it: Between Boulak, one of the popular Cairene neighborhood of Boulak and the upscale area of Zamalek.
+Where to find it: Between Boulak, one of the popular Cairene neighbourhood of Boulak and the upscale area of Zamalek.

-No matter where you go, try to find something that is authentically of that place.
+No matter where you go, try to find something that is authentic to that place.
 Even if you buy a fridge magnet – see if you can source one that features a local legend or symbol that will remind you of your destination when you get back home.

 Egyptian souvenirs that are worth spending your money on: